Iconica-Development/appgenerator-docs-vsc-extension/README.md

 <br/>
 <img src="https://github.com/Iconica-Development/appgenerator-docs-vsc-extension/blob/master/assets/readme/autofill_example.png?raw=true" alt="drawing" width="400"/>

+### Component template creation
+The command `Create Hydro Platform Component` will let the user create a new component for the platform.
+The user should provide the name and platform after which the template files for the given platform will be created.

 ## How to use
 The docs of a component should be saved as a markdown file in the following location: `translation/{target}/{component_name}/docs.md`.
 The target should always be specified in the yaml file.